marcw/libpoller/README.md

 As the software is alpha now, I'll assume that you know how to build Go softwares.
-For the others, I'll try to provide binaries soon enough once stability has been proven for 1 check to 1000s of checks.
+For the others, I'll try to provide binaries soon enough once stability has been proven for 1 to 1000s of checks.

 If you want to run it on heroku, I've made a sample repository for that matter, available there: